JuliaLinhart/julialinhart.github.io/_pages/about.md

 The primary focus of my research has been on the use of **deep generative models** (normalizing flows and diffusion models) in **simulation-based inference** (SBI).
 The goal is to develop methods for more accuracte, efficient and reliabile inference on complex biophysical simulators - in neuroscience, astrophysics and beyond.
 Ultimately, my research seeks to build greater trust in AI as a tool for scientific discovery.

 ### Current Directions
 Scaling simulation-based inference for cosmology, while deepening my expertise in generative models and theoretical machine learning.
-This work is in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
-Stay tuned…
+This work is in close collaboration with colleagues at [NYU Center for Data Science](https://cds.nyu.edu/), the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/) / [Polymathic AI](https://polymathic-ai.org/), and [Berkeley Center for Cosmological Physics](https://bccp.berkeley.edu/). **Stay tuned…**

 ### Main PhD projects